 We are looking for two providers of Energy Attribute Certificates (EACs)

-The Ministry of Foreign Affairs consumes electricity in around 115 markets (excluding the Netherlands), which totaled 13.8 gigawatt hours (GWh) in 2024.
-We need two providers of EACs for the purpose of greening locally consumed electricity by Dutch embassies, permanent representations and consulates-general outside of the Netherlands.
+The Ministry of Foreign Affairs consumes electricity in around 115 markets , which totaled 28,6 gigawatt hours (GWh) in 2024.
+In 2024, as a pilot, 12,3 GWh (43% of the total consumption) was greened by purchasing EACs.
+We need two providers of EACs in the upcoming years for the purpose of greening locally consumed electricity by Dutch embassies, permanent representations and consulates-general outside of the Netherlands.

 Who we are